This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 I’m running late by the time I get out of bed.
 I pull on a pair of black jeans that belonged to both of my sisters before me.
 They are slightly too big in the waist, but I like that they are ripped across the knees.
 The bottom hems are starting to fray from years of being walked on.

 “Those are my jeans,” the sound of her voice, loud and accusatory catches me as I pass.
-She can see me from where she sits on the couch in front of the television, the news flickering on mute.
+She can see me from where she sits on the couch in front of the television in the den, the news flickering on mute.
 She rises and struts toward me, her brown eyes narrowed.
 She stands before me; though I am younger she is shorter than me.
 Born thirteen months after Stella, and looking nothing like her, Maeve takes after our mother, short in stature.
 Her honey-blonde hair is pulled into a neat ponytail and tied with a white and green ribbon the way it is every Wednesday for spirit day.